 Summer Lunch at the Library will only be successful if the children and families in your community know about the program.
-CDE provides a list of all summer meal sites in California to the National Hunger Hotline, a toll-free phone number families can call to locate food assistance (1-866-3 HUNGRY or 1-866-348-6479).
-In addition, libraries will be required to display information about the site visible to the public.
+CDE lists all summer meal sites in California on its website.
+This information is also available through the National Hunger Hotline, a toll-free phone number families can call to locate food assistance (1-866-3 HUNGRY or 1-866-348-6479).
+This service is also available to Spanish speakers at 1-877-842-6273.
+Your meal provider may also conduct outreach to families and more outreach is better.
+It is also important to note that library meal sites are required to display information about their lunch service in a manner visible to the public.

 Raising Awareness of Your Program

 A flyer at the checkout desk alone isn’t enough to raise awareness in the community about your program.
 Consider adding a flyer to a book at check-out time or preparing staff with a “Check-out Script” message for caregiver patrons like: “Just to let you know, our library will start serving free lunches for kids and teens beginning June 15.”
 The most successful Lunch at the Library programs also incorporate a range of channels to let the community know about the program.

 - Businesses.
 Provide flyers to local businesses, especially places where people gather, e.g. laundromats, childcare providers.